DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Angel with very beautiful face made a distorted smile.

 "We shall start execution of elven elder immediately.
-And it will be done by Alfreya-sama himself."
+And it will be done by Alfreyja-sama himself."

 "...!?"